juji-io/datalevin/doc/rules.md

 ## Datalog Extensions (WIP)

-We extended the rule syntax to support more powerful applications, e.g. to implement algorithm for machine learning, statistics, graph analytics, and so on, enabling in-database data analytics.
+We extend the rule syntax to support more powerful applications, e.g. to implement algorithm for machine learning, statistics, graph analytics, and so on, enabling in-database data analytics.
 Examples of such analytics include gradient descent (hence all types of regressions, SVM, etc.), K-means,